dhutapratama/docs/authentication.md

 <a name="authenticate-a-user-instance"></a>
 #### Authenticate A User Instance

 If you need to set an existing user instance as the currently authenticated user, you may pass the user instance to the `Auth` facade's `login` method.
 The given user instance must be an implementation of the `Illuminate\Contracts\Auth\Authenticatable` [contract](/docs/{{version}}/contracts).
-The `App\Models\User` model included with Laravel already implements this interface.
+The `App\Models\User` model included with Lets already implements this interface.
 This method of authentication is useful when you already have a valid user instance, such as directly after a user registers with your application:

     use Illuminate\Support\Facades\Auth;